Lithium and the New Green Extractionism

 For example, Vancouver-based Rover Critical Minerals is moving forward with its proposed “Let’s Go” lithium exploration in the Amargosa River watershed just north of Ash Meadows National Wildlife Refuge, home of the greatest number of endemic species found in a local area within the U.S.,[39] including the exceedingly rare Devils Hole pupfish (Cyprinodon diabolis), which persists at the surface of a submerged limestone cavern leading into a vast fossil water aquifer whose depth is not known.
 I wrote extensively about Ash Meadows and the Devils Hole pupfish in my 2015 dispatch series, Divining Devils Hole.
 Ash Meadows and its endemic wonders were nearly erased by development plans in the mid-twentieth century, but those plans were thankfully halted when conservationists intervened.
 Today, a thriving but fragile habitat of restored wetlands and native mesquite bosques, fed by thirty springs and seeps, covers 23,000 acres in western Nevada.

 Contributing to the region’s interconnected hydrologic flows is the Amargosa River, a section of which is federally designated as a Wild and Scenic River that plays “hide-and-seek” along most of its 185-mile route, appearing and disappearing before emptying into Badwater Basin in Death Valley National Park.
-Fairbanks Spring, fed by the river and home to two of the refuge’s endemic species, the Endangered Ash Meadows Amargosa pupfish (Cyprinodon nevadensis mionectes) and Ash Meadows speckled dace (Rhinichthys osculus nevadensis), is roughly 2,000 feet from several of Rover’s twenty-one proposed boreholes.
+Fairbanks Spring, fed by the river and the vast, underground Death Valley Regional Groundwater Flow System is home to two of the refuge’s endemic species, the Endangered Ash Meadows Amargosa pupfish (Cyprinodon nevadensis mionectes) and Ash Meadows speckled dace (Rhinichthys osculus nevadensis).
+The spring is roughly 2,000 feet from several of Rover’s twenty-one proposed boreholes.
 The company acknowledges that it is likely to tap into groundwater everywhere it drills for lithium core samples—which could negatively alter the flow of the river into Ash Meadows by initiating a catastrophic dewatering event.
 The Amargosa Conservancy is leading the fight against Rover’s exploratory project, which was temporarily stopped in July 2023 when the BLM rescinded approval of the project, citing the potential environmental impacts to the refuge and the species it hosts.
 However, Rover submitted a revised plan of operations to the BLM in December.[40]
 Despite strong public, environmental and local government opposition, Rover continues to advance the project, as made clear on its website’s homepage, which displays a drone-shot video clip of the proposed claystone lithium pit mine site on 8,300 acres of public land adjacent to the refuge.
 Nowhere in its investor promotion materials does it mention the planned mine’s proximity to the protected national wildlife refuge.

 Rover’s blatant disregard for the historic and hard-won fight by conservationists nearly fifty years ago to protect Ash Meadows and the Devil’s Hole pupfish is a perfect example of why the 1872 mining law must be overhauled.
 Herein lies the problem: the Biden-Harris Administration and the Department of Defense are fast-tracking critical mineral projects without a clear and informed understanding of what environmentally and culturally sensitive areas should be permanently withdrawn or off-limits to mining interests.
 Better coordinated interagency identification and mapping of areas with the highest “critical mineral” resource potential that considers competing resource values is warranted.
 Under the current law, mineral prospectors can disregard the competing resource values because they know their industry’s exalted status as “highest and best use.”
 The BLM is legally obligated, according to the existing law, not to hinder and to allow mining exploration and development in any federal lands open to disposal.
 The BLM and USFS are mandated to facilitate extraction-industry interests above all other competing uses, and critics contend these agencies do so proactively.